 If you want to avoid the hassle of changing the public transport, you can drive all the way up to Thakurwadi village from Mumbai (48 kms – 1 hour)/ Pune (115 kms – 2 hours).
+Just put in Kalavantin durg parking on gmaps to reach the exact location.
 Parking facility is available at the base village for a small charge.
 For renting options from Pune, you can compare prices at various bikes rental websites like Royal Brothers, wheelstreet, sabrentkaro, and rentrip.

 Parking space at Thakurwadi village